Letero/KnowledgeSharing/Ultimate.md

 void foo()
 {
-	static int s_local;   // static local variables are initialized with 0, just like global variables int local;            // non-static local variables will be indetermine, probably
+	static int s_local;   // static local variables are initialized with 0, just like global variables int local;            // non-static local variable's value will be indetermined, but usually it is random value from stack

 	printf("static local: %i\n", s_local);
 	printf("local: %i\n", local);